NickGrunert/master-thesis/modules/03_truth_compare.typ

     )

     === Overall Assessment
-    As previously stated, this section will employ the Pearson and Spearman coefficients to analyze the provided data.
+    As previously stated, this section will employ the Pearson and Spearman coefficients to analyse the provided data.
     The scope of this initiative will expand beyond the initial three examples provided by @fig:truth_compare:examples, encompassing all twenty examples that include ground truth segmentations.
-    While neither coefficient necessitates normalization in theory, for enhanced comparability between different entries, they are nevertheless normalised.
+    While neither coefficient necessitates normalisation in theory, for enhanced comparability between different entries, they are nevertheless normalised.
     This also renders the data more visually comprehensible and facilitates the consolidation of the datasets into a single entity, as otherwise, the consolidation of the rankings would be unfeasible.
     This means that the absolute values of each individual dataset are lost, which will lead to complications in the subsequent analyses.
     Contrary to the preceding sections, the present section does not entail the evaluation of the method of metric calculation.